-I’ve been experimenting quite a bit with my original marshmallow recipe and decided to give my favorite winter coffee drink flavor a go — Chocolate Peppermint Marshmallows!
-They are a divine accompaniment to dunk into your favorite cuppa coffee or cocoa, or just to nibble on their own.
+I’ve been experimenting quite a bit with my original marshmallow recipe and decided to try it out with my favorite winter coffee drink — Chocolate Peppermint Marshmallows!
+They are perfect for dunking into your favorite cuppa coffee or cocoa, or just to nibble on their own.

 These have been the most addictive homemade marshmallows I’ve made thus far — it has to be a combination of the flavor as well as the soft pillowy texture of the marshmallow along with the crunch of the mini chocolate chips.
 I. Can’t.
 Eat.
 Just.
 One.